Vonng/pigsty/app/supabase/README.md

 POSTGRES_PASSWORD=DBUser.Supa       # supabase dbsu password (shared by multiple supabase biz users)
 ```

 Usually you'll have to change these parameters accordingly.
-Here we'll use fixed username, password and IP:Port database connstr for simplicity.
+Here we'll use fixed username, password and IP:Port database connect string for simplicity.

 The postgres username is fixed as `supabase_admin` and the password is `DBUser.Supa`, change that according to your [`supabase.yml`](https://github.com/Vonng/pigsty/blob/master/conf/sample/supabase.yml#L43)
 And the supabase studio WebUI credential is managed by `DASHBOARD_USERNAME` and `DASHBOARD_PASSWORD`, which is `supabase` and `pigsty` by default.